SamuelSchmidgall/SamuelSchmidgall.github.io/_pages/about.md

 I am currently a **1st year PhD student @ Johns Hopkins University** in Electrical and Computer Engineering.
 I'm jointly advised by Rama Chellappa and Axel Krieger in the [Artificial Intelligence for Engineering and Medicine Lab (AIEM)](https://aiem.jhu.edu/) and the [Intelligent Medical Robotic Systems and Equipment Lab (IMERSE)](https://imerse.lcsr.jhu.edu/) toward building autonomous surgical robots and medical language models.
 I'm very grateful to have received support from the [NSF Graduate Research fellowship](https://www.nsfgrfp.org/).

-I'm currently doing an internship (April - July) at [Stanford University School of Medicine](https://med.stanford.edu/) with [Hiesinger Lab](https://www.hiesingerlab.com/).
+I'm currently doing an internship (April - July) at [Stanford University School of Medicine](https://med.stanford.edu/).
 If you're in the bay area and want to talk about anything research related let me know!

 <p align="center"><img src="../images/knottie.gif" width="95%" height="95%"></p>